 Traditional stick burners run on wood logs (or a wood/charcoal mix) and require the most hands-on skill of any smoker type on this list.
 You’re managing an actual fire — building it, feeding it, and reading smoke color to judge whether you’re running clean or dirty.

-Who should buy one: People who genuinely enjoy the craft of fire management and want the most authentic flavor possible.
+People who genuinely enjoy the craft of fire management and want the most authentic flavor possible.
 If you like the process as much as the food, this is your smoker.

+Anyone who wants convenience or a “set it and walk away” experience.
+This is the opposite of that.
 Fuel costs: Wood is generally cheaper per pound than pellets, but you’ll burn through more of it since offsets are less fuel-efficient than insulated smokers.

 Skill level: Advanced.
 Most people need several cooks before they can hold a steady temperature confidently.
 It’s worth reading our how to use an offset smoker guide before your first cook — it’ll save you a frustrating weekend.